byuccl/f4pga-classroom/ProjectLog.md

 Have modified the sample Makefile code provided to include a fix for this.

-Have posted an issue with symbiflow-examples (#241) to see if the issue should go into `common/common.mk`.
+Have posted an issue with symbiflow-examples (#241) to see if the fix should go into `common/common.mk`.